đź”” Website update: OD&PL content is moving

 • Where?
 Online

 • Who is it for?
-For mentees on the University-wide Mentoring Scheme who are reaching the end of their mentoring.
+For mentees on the University Wide Mentoring Scheme.

 This is an interactive workshop for mentees on the University-Wide Mentoring Scheme to share experiences with fellow mentees, reflect on your mentoring journey, and plan your next steps after mentoring.
 In the session you will: